andygeers/DualMarchingCuboids/README.md

   2. The second, less obvious point, is that you don't just have to place the vertices in each cell at the exact centre of each edge.
 By use of interpolation you can construct a surprisingly sophisticated mesh - it is certainly not the case that two cells with an identical 'case number' need to result in identical polygons.

 ![Some French Tiles interpolated with Marching Cubes](https://github.com/andygeers/DualMarchingCuboids/blob/master/Documentation/03_marching_cubes_curved.png?raw=true)
+*Some curved French Tiles generated with Marching Cubes, demonstrating interpolation*

 One of the main downsides of Marching Cubes is that it results in a colossal number of polygons - up to five triangles per cell, for every single cell on the surface of your mesh.
 Given our use case, where we have many very large, flat surfaces, this leads to vastly increased polygon counts compared with the ideal.